 Observations allow students to continue their study in Montessori classrooms, they aid to the discovery of the children reality and ensure the development of habitual, precise and dynamic movements that the students can apply in future practice in their own Montessori classrooms.

 During each day of observation, students observe the classroom through the lens of Observation Guidelines.
 These guidelines or tips are designed to focus the student’s attention on a particular aspect of child development or Montessori theory.
 They give a detailed description of the tasks the student will undertake during each day of observation.
 Students record their responses to these daily tasks, which form the basis of their observation reports.

 The third summer students who wish to obtain the AMI Diploma undertake written and oral examinations.
 Throughout the course, students undertake written activities to orient to the exam experience and trainers offer suggestions and guidance to support study efforts.
 The written examination is divided in two parts, and it is conducted during two consecutive days, in two sessions of three hours.
 Students are given seven questions and they choose four to answer.
 The first day, they answer questions on Montessori theory topics, while the second day, they answer questions on the practical aspects of the different areas of the curriculum.
 Oral examinations are conducted at the end of the course before a Board of Examiners chaired by an external examiner appointed by AMI.
-Students take the oral examination individually, presenting lessons from each area of the Elementary classroom.
+Students take the oral examination individually, presenting lessons from each area.
 The lessons to be presented are made through blind draw, and students have several minutes to consider their lessons before the examination begins.
 After each presentation, the examiner and the student start a conversation focusing on the lesson, the materials used, and the relation to child development and to the underlying Montessori principles that support the area.
 The individual oral examination consists of three sessions of approximately half an hour each, and in each session the student presents lessons from two areas.

 Please contact us if you require other translation or interpretation services.